Automate Kafka Integration Tasks from PowerShell

 Rapidly create and deploy powerful .NET applications that integrate with Apache Kafka.

-Are you looking for a quick and easy way to access Kafka data from PowerShell?
-We show how to use the Cmdlets for Kafka and the CData ADO.NET Provider for Kafka to connect to Kafka data and synchronize, automate, download, and more.
+Are you in search of a quick and easy way to access Kafka data from PowerShell?
+This article demonstrates how to utilize the Kafka Cmdlets for tasks like connecting to Kafka data, automating operations, downloading data, and more.

-The CData Cmdlets for Kafka are standard PowerShell cmdlets that make it easy to accomplish data cleansing, normalization, backup, and other integration tasks by enabling real-time and bidirectional access to Kafka.
+The CData ADO.NET Provider for Apache Kafka is a standard ADO.NET Provider that make it easy to accomplish data cleansing, normalization, backup, and other integration tasks by enabling real-time and bidirectional access to Kafka.

-After obtaining the needed connection properties, accessing Kafka data in PowerShell consists of three basic steps.
+Once you have acquired the necessary connection properties, accessing Kafka data in PowerShell can be enabled in three steps.

 Set BootstrapServers and the Topic properties to specify the address of your Apache Kafka server, as well as the topic you would like to interact with.